-Updated April 7, 2019 – Portland has what we think is the best food cart scene in the world.
+Portland has what we think is the best food cart scene in the world.
 These Portland food carts & food trucks are our favorite food-on-wheels options in the city!
-(The order is not indicative of a ranking and this is certainly not an exhaustive list!)
+Just to note, the order is not indicative of a ranking, they’re just what we think are the best Portland food carts.

 Bao is Chinese for bun – and the buns served here are an experience on par with authentic buns in China.
 The couple that runs Bao Bao met in China, where the husband was teaching English.
 However, when they came to Portland, they felt that there was a lack of authentic Chinese food – and decided to try and fix that.
 And so Bao Bao was born.
 After perfecting their bao making skills in China, they opened their restaurant and food cart.
 We recommend the pork or curry chicken bao for meat eaters and the mushroom or sweet red bean bao for vegetarians!
 See what people have to say and get the directions here on their Facebook page.

 West African cuisine has come to Portland!
 Black Star Grill has only been open since early 2017 but has become a fast favorite of Portland locals.
 Enoch Aggrey, originally from Ghana, is the mastermind behind this unique and delicious addition to Portland’s food cart scene.
 Having lived in Okinawa for a few years and working at a Cajun/Creole restaurant as a dishwasher, he is also planning on bringing his own version of some Japanese foods to the cart.
 Build your own bowl of white or Jollof (lightly spiced tomato) rice, caramelized fried plantains, spicy cabbage, and carrot coleslaw, and topped with a protein of your choice.
 We recommend you build a bowl and grab a pineapple ginger fizz on a hot day.
 See more here.